 In this series of articles we want to focus our attention on some of the innovative ingredients out there that have been shown to deliver significant improvements in performance or body composition.
 The difference here is that we will be covering ingredients that are less well known so don't expect a lengthy article on whey protein or BCAAs!

-Keep your eyes peeled for the next article in the series, which will feature epicatechin, another ingredient that has been getting a lot of interest in the industry lately but about which little is known in mainstream circles.
+Check out our next article in this series, focussing on Phosphatidic Acid, another ingredient that has been getting a lot of interest in the industry lately but about which little is known in mainstream circles.

 Did you enjoy this article?
 Was there anything in particular that resonated with you (or riled you)?
 Do you have any further information that we've missed?
 Please let us know via our Facebook page.
 Alternatively, if you would like to try one of the products mentioned above and/or browse our exclusive range of sports supplements, you can do so here.